Tax cluster

 What happened to the Russia–Italy agreement in 2026

-Is it true that in 2026 you’ll have to pay taxes in Italy twice — and what does the suspension of the DTA mean for those receiving income from Russia?
+Is it true that in 2026 taxes in Italy will have to be paid twice — and what does the suspension of the DTA mean for those receiving income from Russia?

-Taxes in Italy for Russian-speaking immigrants became a critical topic after the suspension of the DTA.
-Let’s break down how the rules on double taxation have changed and what to do in 2026.
+Taxes in Italy for Russian-speaking immigrants became critically important after the DTA suspension.
+We explain how double-taxation rules changed and what to do in 2026.

-The agreement for the avoidance of double taxation between Russia and Italy has effectively stopped working (Presidential Decree of the Russian Federation No. 585 of 08.08.2023).
-Russia suspended the DTA with most "unfriendly" countries, including Italy.
+The convention to avoid double taxation between Russia and Italy has effectively stopped working (Decree of the President of the Russian Federation No. 585 of 08.08.2023).
+Russia suspended the DTA with most “unfriendly” countries, including Italy.

-"Russia didn’t withdraw from the agreement — it suspended it.
-For Italy everything works 'by default' — as if the agreement is still in force.
-When the Italians realize it hasn’t been effective for a couple of years, they will send tax assessments demanding additional payments."
+"Russia did not withdraw from the agreement — it suspended it.
+For Italy everything works 'by default' — as if the agreement is in force.
+When the Italians realize it hasn’t been working for a couple of years, they will send tax demands for additional payments."

 Asymmetry of the situation

-Russia suspended the agreement, but Italy formally does not acknowledge that suspension — it considers the DTA to still be in force.
-This creates legal uncertainty: Russia withholds tax as for a non-resident (without applying the DTA), while Italy may not grant credit in the same way because it treats the agreement as active and the credit mechanism no longer works as before.
+Russia suspended the agreement, but Italy formally does not acknowledge that — it considers the DTA still in effect.
+This creates legal uncertainty: Russia withholds tax as from a non-resident (without applying the DTA), while Italy may not credit that tax because it assumes the agreement applies and the credit mechanism doesn’t work as before.

 Is 183 days in 2026 enough to become a tax resident — or is it more complicated?

-Under current 2026 rules, a person is considered an Italian tax resident if they meet at least one of three conditions (art.
-2 TUIR, 2024 edition):
+Under the current rules for 2026 a tax resident of Italy is someone who meets at least one of three conditions (art.
+2 TUIR, as amended 2024):

 Physical presence — 183 days